Documentary: Dynex Quantum Computing for solving Real-World Problems, At Scale.

 Neuromorphic Quantum Computing: In nature, physical systems tend to evolve toward their lowest energy state: objects slide down hills, hot things cool down, and so on.
 This behaviour also applies to neuromorphic systems.
 To imagine this, think of a traveler looking for the best solution by finding the lowest valley in the energy landscape that represents the problem.
 Classical algorithms seek the lowest valley by placing the traveler at some point in the landscape and allowing that traveler to move based on local variations.
 While it is generally most efficient to move downhill and avoid climbing hills that are too high, such classical algorithms are prone to leading the traveler into nearby valleys that may not be the global minimum.
 Numerous trials are typically required, with many travellers beginning their journeys from different points.

-In contrast, neuromorphic annealing begins with the traveler simultaneously occupying many coordinates thanks to the phenomenon of inherent parallelism.
+In contrast, neuromorphic quantum computing begins with the traveler simultaneously occupying many coordinates thanks to the phenomenon of inherent parallelism.
 The probability of being at any given coordinate smoothly evolves as annealing progresses, with the probability increasing around the coordinates of deep valleys.
 Instantonic jumps allows the traveller to pass through hills—rather than be forced to climb them—reducing the chance of becoming trapped in valleys that are not the global minimum.
 Long range order further improves the outcome by allowing the traveler to discover correlations between the coordinates that lead to deep valleys.

 > Whitepaper: Dynex Neuromorphic Quantum Circuits’ Equations of Motion